Effective date: June 30, 2023

-- Performance of contract: processing of your personal information which is required for us to perform obligations or exercise rights under contracts that you may have with us (for example, if you use our Services).
+- Performance of contract: Processing of your personal information which is required for us to perform obligations or exercise rights under contracts that you may have with us (for example, if you use our Services).

-- Compliance with laws: to comply with our legal obligations (for example, maintaining information in accordance with tax, audit, or company law requirements and responding to legal process).
+- Compliance with laws: To comply with our legal obligations (for example, maintaining information in accordance with tax, audit, or company law requirements and responding to legal process).

-- Our legitimate business interests: in furtherance of our legitimate business interests including:
+- Our legitimate business interests: In furtherance of our legitimate business interests including: